shy982/Med-QnA-App/README.md

    install ``npm``, ``node``, ``Python 3.6+`` and follow the README's of the respective directories. ``src/main/marshaler`` has the backend code. ``src/main/ui/web/medi-mate`` has the frontend.

 3. Mandatory Requirement: You'll need an `OPENAI_API_KEY` and add that to a .env file.
    An `env.example` is given in the root directory of the repo.
-To get the API follow instructions in [OpenAI API](https://openai.com/blog/openai-api)
+To get the API token follow instructions in [OpenAI API](https://openai.com/blog/openai-api)

 ## Running the application: